Accessing the Tor network

 See also

-You can also setup a different browser to access the Tor network, but this is not recommended by the tor` authors.
+You can also setup a different browser to access the Tor network.
+However, this is not recommended by the tor authors.